-- Integrate Biblical principles and advanced practice nursing concepts to equip candidates to be ambassadors for Christ in their chosen specialty. - Graduates will be prepared to critically analyze scientific evidence from nursing and other fields for the continual improvement of nursing care in diverse settings (Essential I). - Graduates will apply organizational and systems leadership skills for the promotion of ethical, high quality, effective decision making in the promotion of patient care (Essential II). - Graduates will practice quality improvement and safety through application of methods, tools, performance measures and standards applied to quality principles within an organization (Essential III). - Graduates will apply research outcomes within a practice setting to resolve a practice problem, act as a change agent and determine a dissemination strategy (Essential IV). - Graduates will communicate effectively using technologies and resources that help coordinate and improve patient care (Essential V). - Graduates will employ health policy development strategies and advocacy to influence positive healthcare outcomes (Essential VI). - Graduates will collaborate with other health professionals to manage and coordinate care (Essential VII). - Graduates will apply and evaluate evidence-based clinical prevention and populationrelevant health care to improve outcomes for individuals, families and population aggregates (Essential VIII). - Graduates will demonstrate advanced-practice skills and competencies required to perform as independent practitioners in their respective practice settings (Essential IX).
+- Integrate biblical principles and advanced practice nursing concepts to equip candidates to be ambassadors for Christ in their chosen specialty. - Critically analyze scientific evidence from nursing and other fields for the continual improvement of nursing care in diverse settings (Essential I). - Apply organizational and systems leadership skills for the promotion of ethical, high quality, effective decision making in the promotion of patient care (Essential II). - Practice quality improvement and safety through application of methods, tools, performance measures, and standards applied to quality principles within an organization (Essential III). - Apply research outcomes within a practice setting to resolve a practice problem, act as a change agent and determine a dissemination strategy (Essential IV). - Communicate effectively using technologies and resources that help coordinate and improve patient care (Essential V). - Employ health policy development strategies and advocacy to influence positive healthcare outcomes (Essential VI). - Collaborate with other health professionals to manage and coordinate care (Essential VII). - Apply and evaluate evidence-based clinical prevention and population-relevant health care to improve outcomes for individuals, families and population aggregates (Essential VIII). - Demonstrate advanced-practice skills and competencies required to perform as independent practitioners in their respective practice settings (Essential IX).